Laboratory Training 1

 Console.WriteLine(sb);

 Using StringBuilder can increase the effectiveness of the program when a specific string undergoes multiple modifications within the program.
+But it is important to remember that multiple references point to one object of type StringBuilder.
+So when we change it, all references will point to the changed string.

-2.10.3 String Interpolation
+2.7.3 String Interpolation

 An additional feature, which was added in C# 6, assumes possibility of embedding expressions into string.
 This possibility is called string interpolation.
-The first part of an appropriate of an expression is some format string prefixed by $ character.
+The first part of an appropriate expression is some format string prefixed by $ character.
 Within this format string you can allocate expressions whose resulting values will be converted into string representation and resulting string will be formed.
 For example:

 string s = $"{7 - 5} * {1 + 1} = {1 + 3}"; // 2 * 2 = 4